Timinator2000/Algorithm_X/08 - your turn/06 - no spoon 2 cont.md

 # An Object-Oriented Model of the Problem Space

 Before we identify requirements and actions for Algorithm X, let’s take an inventory of what we see on our gameboard.
 We see a bunch of Nodes, a bunch of Intersections and a bunch of channels.
-Let’s create a class for each.
+Let’s create a class for each of these.

 <BR><BR>
 ![No Spoon 2 - Classes](Classes.png)